Kairum-Labs/should/README.md

 should.BeGreaterThan(t, user.Age, 18, should.WithMessage("User must be at least 18 years old"))

 // Another example
-should.BeGreaterOrEqualThan(t, account.Balance, 0, should.WithMessage("Account balance cannot be negative"))
+should.BeGreaterOrEqualTo(t, account.Balance, 0, should.WithMessage("Account balance cannot be negative"))
 ```

 ### Custom Predicate Functions